About Us

-Our bespoke training focuses on developing and nurturing creative teachers who inspire young learners.
+Our bespoke training focuses on developing and nurturing creative primary school teachers who inspire learners.

-Through our excellent partnership with 24 schools across the North West region, we're able to provide students with effective mentorship and real world experience that translates into real success.
+Through our excellent partnership with schools in rural West Lancashire, coastal Southport and urban Skelmersdale, we are able to provide students with effective mentorship and real world experience that translates into real success.

 Ofsted_Outstanding_OP_BW